dotnet/runtime/docs/workflow/ci/pipelines-overview.md

 ### Legacy tests

 In older runtime tests, the classic xUnit console runner runs a generated set of xUnit facts.
 Each fact invokes a shell/batch script that sets up the environment, then starts the console apps that make up the runtime test bed.
 The wrapper is also responsible for harvesting all output from the processes that get started.
 The main advantage of this method is that each test runs in process isolation.
 This allows xUnit and its child process to have decoupled runtimes, hardening the test harness against native crashes.
-However, this is extremely expensive since startup costs and process start costs are paid per process.
+However, this is extremely expensive since startup costs and process start costs are paid per test.
 The usual flow for a Helix workitem of this type is as follows:

 ```mermaid
 sequenceDiagram